pretix/pretix-docs/docs/topics/gift-cards.md

 The gift card is created once you click :btn:Save:.

 Once a gift card has been created, it cannot be deleted and only the following properties can be edited: date and time of expiry, ownership, and special terms and conditions.
-You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:, clicking the gift card, and then clicking the :btn-icon:fa3-edit: Edit: button.
+You can do so by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:, clicking the gift card, and then clicking the :btn-icon:fa3-edit: Edit: button.
 Changing a gift card's value by manually adding transactions is described in the section on [devaluing gift cards](gift-cards.md#devaluing-gift-cards).

+## Advanced usage

+There are some optional applications for gift cards that are only relevant for some use cases. pretix allows you to invite another organizer to accept your gift cards, or have another organizer invite you to accept theirs. pretix also allows you to devalue gift cards manually.
+These processes will be explained in the following sections.

 ### Accepting gift cards across different organizers